facebookresearch/fairo/moveit/README.md

 ## Functionalities
 - [x] Querying MoveIt for a joint trajectory plan given current joint state and desired end-effector pose
-- [ ] Updating MoveIt scene with obstacles from pybullet to plan for obstacle avoidance
+- [x] Updating MoveIt scene with obstacles from pybullet to plan for obstacle avoidance

 ## Requirements

 - docker
 - torch
 - [Polymetis](https://polymetis-docs.github.io/)

+(Note: Ensure user account is part of the `docker` group after the installation of Docker.)

 ## Installation
 ```